FloQast raises $40M Series C led by Norwest on record of strong ARR growth, ACV expansion – TechCrunch

 Earlier we noted that FloQast decided to raise a small round before its Series C, using that money to launch a new product before raising its later, larger investment.
 That product, something called “AutoRec,” uses what the company calls “AI” to help reconcile accounts more quickly than would otherwise be possible.

 The wager, launching that product before its Series C, paid off.
 Last year FloQast’s annual contract value (ACV) rose 60%.
 That gain was driven, according to the CEO, by the “new AutoRec product [helping add] more value” to contracts, and his company focusing more on upper-market customers.
 Its ACV growth helped FloQast’s growth stay consistent in percentage terms, with the CEO telling TechCrunch that his firm grows like “clockwork,” doubling its ARR on average every year.
-And, the company’s SaaS metrics look good: Including customer churn, Floqast has net retention of 115%, which is solid.
+And the company’s SaaS metrics look good: Including customer churn, Floqast has a net retention of 115%, which is solid.

 Summarizing his company’s last year or so, Whitmire said that FloQast “cut [its] cash burn, became very efficient, grew at a similar clip to what we’ve grown historically, maintained our net revenue retention number, and had this massive ACV kick.”
 It’s not hard to see, then, how FloQast put together its latest round.

-So, the LA area really is more than Snap and Bird.
-You can build big SaaS companies there too.
+So, the L.A. area really is more than Snap and Bird.
+You can build big SaaS companies there, too.